swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Getting Started with the Swift-DocC Plugin.md

 ```

 > Important: Swift 5.6 is required in order to run the plugin.
->            Development snapshots that include Swift 5.6
->            can be found on [Swift.org](https://www.swift.org/download/#snapshots).

 You can then invoke the plugin from the root of your repository like so: